Resources

 Walls and paint: Note any scratches or dents, the condition of the walls, if paint is fresh, and any stains.

-Exterior and landscaping: Note the condition of grass, shrubbery, and trees.
+Exterior and landscaping: Note the condition of the grass, shrubbery, and trees.
 Is the property overgrown or in need of an initial mow?
 If so, document and report it.

-What if there's a problem with the walkthrough?
+What if There's a Problem with the Walk-Through?

 Depending on the severity of the issue, there are several options your real estate agent will probably advise:

-• Closing delayed pending repairs completed.
+• Closing delayed pending repairs being completed.

 For Renters